 Path to purchase, or the customer journey is made up of three distinct stages: the awareness stage, the consideration stage and the decision stage.

-The issue with the path to purchase is that it can be made of so many individual touchpoints.
+The issue with your path to purchase is that it can be made of so many individual touchpoints.

-Tracking the path to purchase – both holistically and on an individual basis – will help you understand how your marketing drives new leads and sales.
+Tracking the path to purchase – both holistically and on a granular level – will help you understand how your marketing drives new leads and sales.